-RecycleMania is a friendly competition among college and university recycling programs in the United States that provides the campus community with a fun, proactive activity in waste reduction.
-Over an 8-week period, campuses compete in different contests to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.
+RecycleMania is an 8 week annual spring contest in which colleges and universities from the U.S. and Canada compete to see which institution can collect the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.

 RecycleMania 2014 is from February 2 - March 29

 With efforts from Elon Environmental Services and students, Elon has participated in RecycleMania since 2007, and until 2013 held its own Resident Area Competition to determine which area could recycle the most per capita.